matthias-prangl/hsro-inf-kp.github.io/README.md

 ```

 You can see if a method takes itself as an argument, if the method is called using `::` after the name of the struct.
-With `::` logically separates namespaces and is also used if you import a package.
+With `::` namespaces are logically separated and also used if you import a package.
-Method calls which require an instance of the struct are called with `.` as you are already familiar with from other languages.
+Method calls, which require an instance of the struct are called with `.` as you are already familiar with from other languages.

 # Type Safety

 A _type safe_ language can check if a written program is _well defined_.
 _Well defined_ programs cannot exhibit undefined behavior.

-While programs in C or C++ can be well definde the compiler does not assure this.
+While programs in C or C++ can be well defined, the compiler does not assure this.
 Consider a C program which tries to access an element in an array that is out of the bound of the array:

 ```c